Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Computationally tractable instances

 We will follow the framework of~\citet{jin2022selection} to define the p-values and selection rules, who study the problem of discovering test units with large outcomes.
 Examples include selecting drugs with sufficiently high binding affinities, finding highly competent job candidates, and identifying patients who benefit from a treatment, etc. In these problems, predictions from machine learning models serve as proxies for the true outcomes of interest that are too expensive or impossible to evaluate, and the selection procedure leverages the power of predictions to select units with large outcomes while ensuring error control.

 Given test points $\{X_{n+j}\}_{j\in[m]}$ and (potentially random) thresholds $c_{n+j}\in\RR$, the goal is to select those $Y_{n+j}> c_{n+j}$ while controlling the number/fraction of false positives.
-This is achieved by formulating the problem as hypothesis testing.
-For each $j\in[m]$, consider the null and alternative hypotheses: \@ H_{j,0}: Y_{n+j} \leq c_{n+j} ~~\text{ v.s. }~~ H_{j,1}: Y_{n+j} > c_{n+j}. \@ We select the $j$-th test point if a hypothesis testing procedure rejects $H_{j,0}$.
+The statistical evidence for detecting a large outcome is quantified by the so-called ``conformal p-values''.